-Potential

-evolution of

-solar-PV

-capacity in the
+Potential evolution of solar-PV capacity in the United States

-United States
+1The investment tax credit, which is in effect through December 31, 2016, provides a reduction in the overall tax liability for individuals or businesses that make investments in solar-energy-generation technology.
 The unsubsidized economic potential for distributed residential and commercial solar photovoltaic (PV) in the United States is likely to reach 10 to 12 gigawatts (GW) by the end of 2012.
 This is not the amount of PV capacity that will be installed, but the amount that producers could sell at a profit because it is competitive with other options (such as purchasing electricity via the grid from a traditional utility) on total cost of ownership.

 Growth is likely to continue in these segments after 2012, potentially reaching a tipping point in 2014 or 2016 that could enable unsubsidized demand for solar PV to grow to between 200 and 700 GW by 2020.
-Demand is likely to be concentrated in 10 states.
+Demand is likely to be concentrated in ten states.
 Indeed, 50 percent of the available power delivered to the residential and commercial segments in some of these states may be generated by solar PV in 2020.

-Our estimates increase dramatically when we include the effects of subsidies from the federal government's investment tax credit, which could enable installed capacity of solar PV to climb as high as 70 GW by 2013 (exhibit).
+Our estimates increase dramatically when we include the effects of subsidies from the federal government's investment tax credit,1 which could enable installed capacity of solar PV to climb as high as 70 GW by 2013 (exhibit).